wisemansg/inventor/README.md

 # Heavy-Duty Saddle Clamp Bracket

 ## 📖 Overview
 This project models a **heavy-duty saddle clamp bracket** designed to securely hold pipes, tubes, rods or shafts.
 It features a wide rectangular base with four mounting holes, a central semi-cylindrical saddle cradle, and two upward-extending retaining lugs/ears with Ø20 mm holes for secondary fastening or alignment.
 Fully built in **Autodesk Inventor** from the provided engineering drawing, the model uses extrude, fillet, mirror, hole patterning and precise radius control to create a strong, production-ready part suitable for casting, CNC machining or fabrication.

 ## 🎯 Objective
-Faithfully reproduce the saddle clamp bracket from the multi-view technical drawing, capturing all specified dimensions, fillet radii, wall thicknesses and proportions — ensuring the geometry is parametric, symmetric and optimized for real-world manufacturing and load-bearing applications.
+Faithfully reproduce the saddle clamp bracket from the multi-view technical drawing, capturing all specified dimensions, fillet radii, wall thicknesses and proportions, ensuring the geometry is parametric, symmetric and optimized for real-world manufacturing and load-bearing applications.

 ## ⚙️ Specifications & Commands